SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

 ```

-### DependencyInjector
+### DependencyRequestor
-DependencyRequestor is an interface specifying access to a DependencyBuilder within a client that requests dependency injection and DependencyInjector (implements DependencyRequestor) provides convenience access.
+* DependencyRequestor is an interface specifying access to a DependencyBuilder that requests dependency injection
+* DependencyInjector is implementing the DependencyRequestor for convenience

 ```php
 class FooClass extends DependencyInjector { ... }